hraberg/Shen.java/README.md

 * SwitchPoints for symbols - used when redefining functions.
 * Cons as persistent collection vs. cons pairs.
 * Recompilation of fns based on Shen types or runtime values.
-  * This is primarily to narrow types down to primitives, but not sure typing `Object` arguments matter.
+  * This is primarily to narrow types down to primitives, but not sure typing `Object` arguments matter - all calls are linked via indy anyway.
 * `long` reused as double via `doubleToLongBits` and a tag, as guards on primitives seems to require boxing.
   * 63 bit precision. bit 0 is a tag that's either 0 for double or 1 for long.
   * This is highly experimental, arithmetic with tagged longs is faster than boxed Java, doubles on par.
+  * There's some wonderful potential inlining issue making the first branch taken (long vs. double) faster, and potentially destroys performance of the other one.
   * I think there's some fundamental piece of InvokeDynamic and primitives I don't understand that led me down this road.
   * Would obviously prefer to use real doubles.